1. What is Mulesoft used for?

 Invocation styles: synchronous, asynchronous, or batch call semantics entail very different integration strategies.

-Life cycles: applications of different origins that serve varied purposes tend to have disparate development, maintenance, and operational life cycles.13.
-What Is Transport Layer In Mule?_text]
+Life cycles: applications of different origins that serve varied purposes tend to have disparate development, maintenance, and operational life cycles.

-The transport layer is in charge of receiving or sending messages.
+Answer: The transport layer is in charge of receiving or sending messages.
 This is why it is involved with both inbound and outbound communications.
-A transport manifests itself in the configuration by the following elements: connectors, endpoints and transformers.
+A transport manifests itself in the configuration by the following elements: connectors, endpoints, and transformers.

 A transport also defines one message adapter.
 A message adapter is responsible for extracting all the information available in a particular request (data, meta information, attachments, and so on) and storing them in transport-agnostic fashion in a Mule message.